Jschuetzle/CSDS338-Labs/Week8-Paging.md

 We refer to these 4kB spaces as **pages** when they are in the VAS and **frames** when they are in the PAS.
 Ultimately, each page address gets **translated** into a physical memory address, that way the contents of virtual addresses exist in some shape or form on RAM.

 The size of the virtual address space is dependent on the system you're working on.
 You've probably heard the term **32-bit** or **64-bit** before, and this describes the size of the virtual address space, i.e.
-- 2^{32} = 4,294,967,296 addresses = **4GB**
+- 2<sup>32</sup> = 4,294,967,296 addresses = **4GB**
-- 2^{64} = 18,446,744,073,709,552,000 addresses = **16 Exibytes**
+- 2<sup>64</sup> = 18,446,744,073,709,552,000 addresses = **16 Exibytes**

-64-bit machines really only use about 48 bits for each virtual address, which really equates to 256 TB of virtual space.
+Note: 64-bit machines really only use about 48 bits for each virtual address, which really equates to 256 TB of virtual space.
 The general trend is that modern virtual address spaces tend to be much much larger than the size of physical RAM that accompanies them (~16GB).
 As a result, **not all the virtual addresses will get mapped to physical ones**.

 ## Why Vmem?
 Virtual addresses themselves aren't super confusing, but they seem unneeded at first...so what's the whole point of having this huge address space that doesn't actually exist?
 It all really boils down to **memory protection**.

-The virtual address space makes it seem to each process that it is the only entity on the system.
+Virtual memory lures each process into thinking that it is the only entity using memory on the system.
 This gives processes the illusion that it has access to more memory than the real amount the system contains, which is great for multiprocessing and virtual machines.

 In the end, we don't want processes to be able to access each other's memory, or else applications might cause each other to crash, fault, etc. So even though two processes may contain information at the same virtual address, in reality those identical virtual addresses will be mapped to completely different parts of RAM, that way the processes don't interfere with each other.